Pablo097/FPUInvestiga-bot/README.md

 In the folder where you have cloned the project (`FPUInvestiga-bot`), create a file named `.env` where the environment variables will be stored.
 The Telegram bot token is obtained talking to the [@BotFather](https://t.me/BotFather), and the Google API authentication information to gain access to the Drive spreadsheets is obtained following, for example, [this tutorial](https://www.datacamp.com/tutorial/how-to-analyze-data-in-google-sheets-with-python-a-step-by-step-guide).
 The content of the `.env` file must look like this (the `<...>` represents confidential data not shown here):
 ```
 TOKEN="<your telegram bot token>"
+DEBUG_CHAT_ID="<the telegram chat_id of the chat where the bot will send debug messages"
 GOOGLE_JSON={  "type": "service_account",  "project_id": "<...>",  "private_key_id": "<...>",  "private_key": "-----BEGIN PRIVATE KEY-----\n<...>\n-----END PRIVATE KEY-----\n",  "client_email": "<...>,  "client_id": "<...>",  "auth_uri": "<...>",  "token_uri": "<...>",  "auth_provider_x509_cert_url": "<...>",  "client_x509_cert_url": "<...>",  "universe_domain": "<...>"}
 SHEET_KEY="<the active members google sheet ID>"
 ```